 - Access many of our eResources including digitised books, newspapers and more (requires residence in Scotland)

-All applicants must bring evidence of identity and address with them to Readers' Registration in the George IV Bridge Building.
-Postgraduate students should bring their matriculation card as well.
+After pre-registering, you need to visit us to collect your library card.
+Please bring evidence of identity and address with you to Readers' Registration in the George IV Bridge Building.

 Renewing your card

-If you lose your general reader's card, we will charge you £5.30 for a replacement.
-We do not charge if your card has been stolen or if you change your name.
+We can replace your library card if you lose it.
+There is a £5.00 for a replacement but we do not charge if your card has been stolen or if you change your name.

-If your card is stolen, you should report the theft to the police and then provide us with a police report form.
+If your card is stolen, you should report the theft to the police and then provide us with a police report form or a crime number.

 Change of address

-If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a recent utilities bill.
+If you have a library card, please tell us of any change of address and provide proof of this change — for example, a driving licence.

 Your existing card will remain valid, but we will amend our records to show your new address.